luxor-cloud/lbwl-infra/README.md

 lbwl-infra
 ==========

 Bootstraps infrastructure on Hetzner-Cloud to run the small Minecraft server network.
 Kubernetes will be installed using Rancher Kubernetes Engine (RKE).
 Servers will be created using Terraform and provisioned with Ansible.
-There is a RKE plugin for Terraform, but we won't use it, because using Ansible seems like the more stable variant.

 Created servers are the following: